 This will depend on the card's issuer and whether our payment processing company supports that card type.
 Unfortunately, not all electronic cards are supported.

 Your bank has aggressive fraud detection measures and is blocking the transaction.

 Some banks and card issuers will block any transaction they feel is not normal for your spending habits.
 This is usually based on what you have purchased in the past and what they expect you to purchase in the future.
-You would need to contact your bank or card issuer and explain that you are trying to make a purchase and request they remove the block.
+You would need to contact your bank or card issuer and explain that you are trying to purchase and request they remove the block.

 Your card issuer or bank has disallowed internet transactions.

 Although not typically seen on cards issued in the U.S., some foreign card issuers and banks disable internet transactions.
 Contact your bank or card issuer to make sure you can use your card for internet purchases.
 Sometimes all you need to do is request that it be enabled.
 Other banks issue more than one card with different features and may ask you to upgrade to a different card type.